DataBooster/PS-WebApi/README.md

 # PS-WebApi
--- -- -- -- -- -- -- -- -- -- -- -- Let PowerShell Script or command-line process serve as WebAPI.
+-- -- -- -- -- -- -- -- -- -- -- -- Let any PowerShell Script or command-line process serve as WebAPI.

-PSWebApi is a simple library for building ASP.NET Web APIs (RESTful Services) by PowerShell Scripts or batch/executable files out of the box.
+PSWebApi is a simple library for turning PowerShell Scripts or batch/executable files into ASP.NET Web APIs (RESTful Services) out of the box.

 ## Overview